 Flags to fly at half-staff in honor and tribute to President George H.W.
-BushPosted on Dec 1, 2018 in Latest News, Press Releases
+BushPosted on Dec 1, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – At the direction of the President of the United States, Gov. David Ige has ordered that the United States flag and the Hawai‘i state flag will be flown at half-staff at the State Capitol and upon all state offices and agencies as well as the Hawai‘i National Guard in the State of Hawai‘i, beginning immediately for 30 days, in honor and tribute to the memory of President George H.W.
 Bush and as an expression of public sorrow.